 - Multipreneurs: Outsourcing marketplace management to Whitebox gives you time for other ventures.

-- Global distribution: ShipBob has an international warehouse network.
+- Global distribution: We recommend ShipBob for its wide international warehouse network.

 Whitebox has services to take care of your entire ecommerce sales process—from listing creation and order fulfillment to post-sales servicing.
 This unique, hassle-free approach is geared toward sellers wanting to outsource as much of their operation as possible.

-If you want to outsource fulfillment but continue managing your own operation in-house, other providers are more economical and specialized than Whitebox.
+If you only want to outsource fulfillment and shipping while you continue managing your sales and listings in-house, other providers are more economical and specialized than Whitebox.
 It’s also a poor fit for heavy, oversized, or fragile products, and it can’t accept any perishable or temperature-sensitive goods.
-Some startups and low-volume businesses should seek an alternative as well due to Whitebox’s 1,000-order/month minimum.
+Some startups and low-volume businesses should seek an alternative as well due to Whitebox’s 1,000-order per month minimum.